 After seeing the fireman’s pole, Kate couldn’t help but remark: “That reminds me of the scene in the Bridget Jones film.”

 Later, Kate visited Havelock Academy and officially opened their £18 million new building.
-During her visit of the academy, Kate met A-Level photography students, viewed sport’s facilities and watched an expressive arts display.
+During her visit to the academy, Kate met A-Level photography students, viewed sport’s facilities and watched an expressive arts display.

 Speaking ahead of the visit, new Principal Nigel Whittle said he was excited to have the Duchess visit his school.
 He has been trying to make his students believe they DO matter – and thinks that Kate’s visit “proves it” to those children.
 He is happy that he can tell students “the Duchess of Cambridge came here to see you and your talents.”

 Under the coat, Kate wore a new dress we haven’t seen before, the “Cezanne Paintbox Pleated Dress” from Great Plains in Winter Pink.
-The dark pink/red dress features a boat neck, short sleeves, pleated skirt and matching black belt.
+The dark pink/red dress features a boat neck, short sleeves, pleated skirt and matching belt.
 At the time of publishing this post, the dress was on sale at Great Plains for £48.